 Should I choose a smooth or wood-grain finish for my shutters?
 Shutters with a smooth finish tend to look more fashionable and suave, while shutters with a textured finish look a bit more historic.
-However the perks to each style of plantation shutter finish are a little deeper, and in the end it comes down to your own personal preference.Perks of shutters with a smooth finish – A smooth finish to your shutters offer a clean, sleek, fashion-forward look.
-If you don’t have many other wood surfaces like hardwood floors or furniture, you might not want a smooth finish.
+However the perks to each style of plantation shutter finish are a little deeper, and in the end it comes down to your own personal preference.Benefits of shutters with a smooth finish – A smooth finish to your shutters offer a solid, sleek, fashion-forward look.
+A smooth finish might be perfect for you if your home doesn’t have much in the way of wood textured accessories or furniture.
 A smooth finish makes dust easier to see, in comparison with a textured finish.
-We usually recommend a smooth finish for faux wood shutters like Polywood.Perks of a textured finish for shutters – Shutters with a wood grain finish offer a more natural look to your windows.
-That’s perfect if your goal is to bring the look of nature indoors, particularly if you want to accentuate the look of your hardwood flooring.
-A wood grain on your shutters may also make it harder to see dust, meaning you don’t have to dust them as frequently as you would if they had a smooth finish.
+We usually recommend a smooth finish for faux wood shutters like Polywood.Benefits of a textured finish for shutters – A wood grain finish on your shutters offers a more natural, wood-like look to your shutters.
+That’s perfect if your goal is to bring the look of nature inside, particularly if you want to accentuate the look of your hardwood flooring.
+A wood grain on your shutters may also make it harder to see dust, meaning you can wait a little longer between regular cleanings.
 A wood-grain finish looks especially great on real wood shutters in Cleveland.